 Kudos to Hilltop Live and everyone else that was involved in organizing this festival.
 You pulled it off and you did in style.
 See you next year for my 15th Oppikoppi.
 Things can only get bigger and better from here.

-Watch this space for regular updates in the Opinion category on Running Wolf’s Rant.
+Watch this space for regular updates in the Music Category category on Running Wolf’s Rant.